Do children really learn to speak the language?

 What does the tuition include?

-It includes 30 weeks of instruction, parent kit and CD.
+It includes 30 weeks of instruction, and a parent kit.

 Is there a sibling discount?